 A fantastic day trip option from Interlaken is to visit the picturesque towns of Lauterbrunnen and Mürren and, if you’re feeling very active, also Schilthorn.

-Start your day by taking a scenic train ride or driving to Lauterbrunnen, a charming town known for its 72 waterfalls and stunning Alpine scenery.
+Start your day by taking a scenic train ride or drive to Lauterbrunnen, a charming town known for its 72 waterfalls and stunning Alpine scenery.
 You can take a stroll along the main street and visit the Staubbach Falls, a 297-meter waterfall located right in the center of the town.

 If you’re feeling very active, you can also take the cable car up to Schilthorn, a peak that offers breathtaking views of the surrounding mountains and valleys.
 At the summit, you can visit the revolving restaurant, Piz Gloria, which was featured in the James Bond movie “On Her Majesty’s Secret Service.”

-After your visit to Mürren and Schilthorn, you can return to Lauterbrunnen and spend the rest of the day exploring the town, visiting the attractions, or enjoying some local cuisine at one of the restaurants.
+After your visit to Mürren and Schilthorn, return to Lauterbrunnen and spend the rest of the day exploring the town, visiting the attractions, or enjoying some local cuisine at one of the restaurants.